revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 ---

-25.How will you explain the function `re.match` do to junior developer?
+25.How will you explain the function `re.match` do to your junior developer?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- `re.match()` function of re in Python will search the regular expression pattern and return the first occurrence.
+- `re.match()` function of `re` in Python will search the regular expression pattern and return the first occurrence.

   </details>